Megan Breen | July 2020

 For example, this evidence could consist of trustee-coded transactions and approved trustee entries in the trial balance that the auditor’s firm then uses to prepare the financial statements.

-Guidance on changes to the restructured Code
+Guidance on changes to the restructured code

-The Accounting Professional & Ethical Standards Board Limited (APESB), in collaboration with the three professional accounting bodies: Chartered Accountants Australia and New Zealand, CPA Australia, and the Institute of Public Accountants, recently published an updated Independence Guide – Fifth Edition, May 2020 (the Guide), which incorporates the changes to the restructured Code.
+The Accounting Professional & Ethical Standards Board Limited (APESB), in collaboration with the three professional accounting bodies: Chartered Accountants Australia and New Zealand, CPA Australia, and the Institute of Public Accountants, recently published an updated Independence Guide – Fifth Edition, May 2020 (the Guide), which incorporates the changes to the code.

 Steve Keating, assistant commissioner of the ATO, says the ATO advises audit firms to familiarise themselves with the definition of “routine or mechanical”.